alex-kj-chin/theoryprep/index.md

 ## What does the time commitment look like?

 We estimate that TheoryPrep will take about 6 hours per week.
 Similarly to CS20, we will use a flipped classroom style, so there will be approximately 2 hours of reading/watching videos on your own time and 4 hours of working together on problems.
+The program will run for 8 weeks.

 ## I’m interested--what should I do?